Rtauseef17/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal2.md

 *Without knowing how exactly the council will implement this proposal, what questions should be raised?*

 * question 1

+*If the council is to use a cloud provider what provider would they use?

 * question 2

+* How much does the council plan to spend and is it affordable?

 ## Evaluation of the proposal
 *Povide a breif evaluation based on what you know*